Staff Spotlight: Natalie Smart

 The '10 Things Every Young Man Should Know' was a 12-week program designed for boys ages 14-17; it was created to provide essential life skills to under-served and resource-lacking populations.
 As part of the Transforming Neighborhood Initiative, the purpose of the program was to strategically teach life skills to young men, in order to improve their chances of success in the transition from adolescence to adulthood.

-My program partnered with several department areas including Maintenance, Park Police, Public Affairs and Marketing, Sports, Health and Wellness, and Central Area to develop and make this program a success.
+My program partnered with several department areas including Maintenance, Park Police, Public Affairs and Community Engagement, Sports, Health and Wellness, and Central Area to develop and make this program a success.

 The topics covered were: